NadyaMartini/data-analysis/README_ENG.md

 General conclusions:
-1. The gender and age composition of customers who have at least one P&G product on their receipt does not differ from the general gender and age composition of the store customers
+1. The gender and age composition of customers who have at least one P&G product on their receipt does not differ from the general gender and age composition of the customers of "Magnet Cosmetics".
-"Magnet Cosmetics.
 We can also note that the absolute numerical expression of those who buy P&G is not significantly different from the total number of registered in the magnet.
-This means that an overwhelming number of shoppers registered with Magnet Cosmetics buy or have bought P&G products.
+This means that an overwhelming number of shoppers, who buys P&G products, are registered in "Magnet Cosmetics" as regular clients.
-2. Customers who bought more than 3 P&G products in one check more than 8 times a year bought the same products as customers who made one purchase and never went back to the store: Toilet paper, Household cleaning products, Toothpaste, Wet cat and kitten food, Shampoo.
-These numbers are virtually the same as the average Magnet store customer.
+2. Customers who has more than 3 P&G products in one receipt more than 8 times a year usually are buying the same products as customers who made one purchase and never went back to the store: Toilet paper, Household cleaning products, Toothpaste, Wet cat and kitten food, Shampoo.
+And this preferences of goods for "P&G" buyers are almost the same as for the average "Magnet Cosmetic" store customer.
-3. To increase sales, it is recommended to put relatively side by side on the shelves:
+3. To increase sales, we recommend to put relatively side by side on the shelves:
 a) wet and dry animal's food, eatable treats
 b) paper towels/wipes and toilet paper
 c) household cleaning products and toilet paper